Experienced Miami Divorce Attorney Uncovers Hidden Assets

 - Interest-free investments — Investments in municipal bonds or Series EE Savings Bonds yield no interest, so they don’t have to be reported on tax returns.
 This minimizes the paper trail, so that the non-investing spouse might not know such an investment exists.

-- Offshore assets — Situating property overseas is a favorite way to shield ownership.
-Accounts may be opened for offshore assets in other jurisdictions anonymously, so they would be unknown to the other spouse and to the IRS.
+- Offshore savings accounts — Accounts may be opened to offshore assets in other jurisdictions anonymously, so they would be unknown to the other spouse and to the IRS.

 - Repaying a phony debt —If a friend never loaned money to one spouse, repaying the imaginary loan is a transfer designed to frustrate the other spouse’s rightful claim to marital property.